 The sediment transport simulation should start at the same time as the hydrodynamic simulation, e.g. start time step is 0.
 The time step for the ST simulation should be defined such that the update of the sediment transport rates reflects the bathymetric changes.
-In this case an update frequency of $\frac{1}{2}$ hour is chosen, hence the time step factor must be set to 1 (1800 s), see Figure 4.18.
+In this case an update frequency of 1 hour is chosen, hence the time step factor must be set to 2 (3600 s), see Figure 4.18.

-Run1.m21fm

-MIKE 21 Flow Model FM MIKE 21 Flow Model FM Module Selection Module Selection Module Selection Model Definition Model Definition Mo Time parameters Start time step 0 Time step factor 1
+Run1.m21fm MIKE 21 Flow Model FM MIKE 21 Flow Model FM Module Selection Module Selection Module Selection Model Definition Model Definition Mod

-Validation / Simulation 1